Discover winter in Prince Edward County! Explore cozy stays, wineries, and fun things to do in Prince Edward County in winter for a perfect getaway.

 Prince Edward County is best known as one of Ontario’s go-to summer destinations, with its sandy beaches, vibrant wineries, and charming small towns.
 But what many people don’t realize is that Prince Edward County in winter is just as beautiful—if not more magical—in a completely different way.

 When the crowds disappear, the County transforms into a peaceful winter escape, perfect for cozy getaways, scenic drives, and warming up with a glass of local wine by the fire.
-If you’ve already experienced Prince Edward County in the fall, you’ll love seeing it blanketed in snow.
+If you’ve already experienced Prince Edward County in the fall, or in the Summer, you’ll love seeing it blanketed in snow.

 This guide covers the best things to do in Prince Edward County in winter, from exploring snowy trails to indulging in farm-to-table dining and discovering the coziest places to stay.

 Read More // Not visiting in the Winter?
-I also have a guide on what to do in PEC in the Fall right here.
+I also have a guide on what to do in PEC in the Fall and in the Summer.

 Winter in Prince Edward County: The Perfect Getaway Guide